 Stop 2.
-After assembling together again, we made our way to Vouraikos Gorge, and parked in the shade by the river.
+After assembling together again, we made our way to the Gorge, and parked in the shade by the river.
 The gorge is an impressive feature, with wild Oleander and Strawberry Tree (the larval host of Pasha), lining the sides.
 The temperature in the shade was already around 35 degrees C but the interest in Pashas kept us going.
-We tested the bait he had been preparing the last couple of days, and it worked well!
-A Two-Tailed Pasha came and almost landed on his hand, while he was holding the container with the bait!
+Julian tested the bait he had been preparing the last couple of days, and evidently it worked well because almost immediately a Two-Tailed Pasha came and almost landed on his hand, while he was holding the container with the bait!